 Interpretation: The Reaping Race

+The extract under consideration is selected from Liam O’Flaherty story of the same name.
 Liam O’Flaherty Irish novelist and short-story writer, who took part in revolutionary activities in Ireland.
 O’Flaherty’s works include novels Thy Neighbour’s Wife, The Black Soul, The Informer, Famine, and short stories Short Stories; The Pedlar’s Revenge and Other Stories; as well as several other novels and collections of short stories.

+In the given passage, three families, Bodkin, Considine and Gill, participate in the reaping race to win Five-Pound Note and Best man in Inverara title.
 They have different tactics for having rest and meal and are watched by the excited spectators.
 Their physical and psychic conditions change throughout the race and finally the Gills win.